igrishaev/remus/README.md

 - Gets all the known fields from a feed and turns them into plain Clojure data structures;
-- relies on up-to-date ROME release;
+- relies on the built-in Java HTTP client (via the [babashka-http][http-client] library);
-- uses the power of [clj-http][clj-http] client instead of deprecated ROME Fetcher;
-- preserves all the non-standard XML tags for further processing (see example below).
+- preserves all the non-standard XML tags for further processing (see an example below).

 ## Installation